“They’re real, and they’re spectacular” is an infamous line from a classic episode of Seinfeld.

 Spectacular content doesn’t always start out that way

-As much as writers like to find smart processes and habits, each piece of content you write might begin a little differently.
+As much as writers like to find smart habits to speed along the drafting process and write better headlines, each piece of content you write might begin a little differently — it doesn’t mean you’re a bad writer.

-It’s wonderful when the exact words you intended to communicate spill out of your mind as soon as you sit down to write.
+It’s wonderful when you’re asking yourself, “What is writer’s block?” and the exact words you intended to communicate spill out of your mind as soon as you sit down to write.

 But on the days they don’t, you don’t have to get discouraged.